UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 * Explain the K-means clustering algorithm.
 * Interpret the output of a K-means analysis.
 * Differentiate between clustering and classification.
-* Identify when it is necessary to scale variables before clustering, and do this using R.
+* Identify when it is necessary to scale variables before clustering and do this using Python
-* Perform K-means clustering in R using `kmeans`.
+* Perform k-means clustering in Python using `scikit-learn`
 * Use the elbow method to choose the number of clusters for K-means.
-* Visualize the output of K-means clustering in R using colored scatter plots.
+* Visualize the output of k-means clustering in Python using a coloured scatter plot
-* Describe the advantages,
-limitations and assumptions of the K-means clustering algorithm.
+* Describe advantages, limitations and assumptions of the kmeans clustering algorithm.

 ## Clustering
 Clustering \index{clustering} is a data analysis task